AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-preview-and-save.md

 ## Next steps

-- For more information on retrieving your data view using a data-driven application, see <xref:data-views-retrieve>.
+For more information on retrieving your data view using a data-driven application, see <xref:data-views-retrieve>.

-- For more information on editing your data view following initial configuration, see <xref:data-views-edit-a-data-view>.